coderschool-ta/cs-web-design-materials/exercises/exercise_1.md

   Your final result should look like this:
   <img src="https://i.imgur.com/uJdpfsa.png" alt="banner b">

   That should be it for your first lab!
-If you get up to this point, you can start calling yourself a web designer who can litteraly make a replica of any website from scratch!
-Your next step would be working on the *bonus* requirements and the remaining containers.
-The more time you spend working on the lab, the more proficient at web design you can be.
-Also, when you get stuck at anything for awhile, ask around!
-People will help you or, better yet, book an info session (https://calendly.com/coderschool/30min/04-03-2018) with me to go over the issue :)
+If you get up to this point, you can start calling yourself a web designer who can litterally create a replica of any website from scratch!
+Your next step would be working on the bonus requirements and the remaining containers.
+The more time you spend working on the lab, the more proficient you can be at web design.
+Also, when you get stuck at something for awhile, ask around!
+People will help you or, better yet, book an info session (https://calendly.com/coderschool/30min/04-03-2018) with me to go over the issues :)

 ## Other Resources
 Tools that will help you with designing and developing the landing page: